 2) the description, evaluation and integration of the material found in this collection.

 The literature review highlights your information skills and your ability to provide critical analysis of what you have found.
 Your literature search is a creative process, employing your problem-solving skills, your flexibility, and your tenaciousness.
 The end result of this search is to enable you to become even more creative in the way in which you pull all of the elements together.
 When you are done, try some self-evaluation of your work.
 Review the coverage, synthesis, methodology, significance and writing you have employed in developing your literature review.
 Your literature review should be able to stand alone as a useful document that discusses the topic you have chosen in an effective and readable form.
 Additional readings on the topic of the literature review can be found at the UNC Writing Center.
+Don't forget to check out the tutorial on plagiarism and critical thinking!

 The University Library subscribes to RefWorks which is a bibliographic tracking tool that will allow you to keep track of your citations, upload documents, and annotate what you have found.
 It will also assist you in creating that all important list of citations for your reference list.
 It is fairly intuitive to use, but you can learn more about it here.